INTRODUCTION

 PRACTICAL TIPS FOR TRANSITIONING AWAY FROM DAIRY

 Transitioning away from dairy can be achieved with some simple and practical steps.
 Begin by gradually replacing dairy products with plant-based alternatives in everyday meals.
 For instance, use almond milk in your coffee or cereal and explore dairy-free recipes to find new favourites.
 Also, carefully check food labels to avoid hidden dairy ingredients.
-These small, consistent changes help establish sustainable and healthier eating habits over time.
+These small and consistent changes help establish sustainable and healthier eating habits over time.

 COMPLEMENTARY LIFESTYLE CHANGES FOR CANCER PREVENTION